paulmooreparks/Xfer/README.md

 ### Placeholder Element

 The Placeholder element is used to represent a placeholder that will be replaced with a value at runtime.
+In the current implementation, this is always an environment variable, but future implementations may support other types of placeholders.

 * **Specifier:** | (Vertical Line, or less formally, pipe, U+007C)
 * **Explicit Syntax:** Enclose the content in <| and |> delimiters.